Faith and Doubt

 Mark 9:24 Immediately the boy's father exclaimed, "I do believe; help me overcome my unbelief!"

+Mark 9:25 When Jesus saw that a crowd was running to the scene, he rebuked the impure spirit.
 "You deaf and mute spirit," he said, "I command you, come out of him and never enter him again."

 Mark 9:26 The spirit shrieked, convulsed him violently and came out.
 The boy looked so much like a corpse that many said, "He's dead."